rur/ttgen/README.markdown

 `--temp-dir DIR` Specify a directory to use as tmp for the purpose of generating files.

+`--out-format FORMAT` Specify an out format for the routemap files.
+'YAML' by default but 'TOML' is also supported.

 ### `ttroutes` Command

 Generate a page routes.go file given a 'routemap' YAML file.
 This is the same format as the